 You must have a disability that has lasted or is expected to last for 12 months to qualify for SSDI benefits.
 You should not wait to file a claim for SSDI benefits, however.

 Unfortunately, the initial application often takes a long time.
 You could wait months before receiving an answer from the Social Security Administration.
 If they deny you, an attorney at DeMayo Law Offices can help you file an appeal, a process that can also take time.

 After you file for Social Security Disability Insurance, the Federal Social Security Administration will review your application and determine if you meet all of the requirements.
-Then a representative for the SSA will send your request to the state’s agency for review, where they will approve or deny it.
+Then, a representative from the SSA will send your request to the state’s agency for review, where they will approve or deny it.

-The agency will consider five factors when deciding if the application is eligible for SSD benefits:
+The agency will consider five factors when deciding if the application is eligible for SSDI benefits:

-- If the injured person is currently working
+- If the disabled person is currently working

-- If the injury or illness is severe enough to prevent their ability to work
+- If the applicant’s condition is severe enough to interfere with their ability to work

 - If they can still perform relevant jobs, performed within the prior 15 year period

 Once the state’s agency makes a decision, they will send the application back to the Social Security Administration.
 The SSA will either agree or disagree with North Carolina’s decision and mail the answer to you.